zentrocdot/LazyImageUpscaler/README.md

 useful, you are welcome to [donate](#Donation) a small contribution.
 It motivates me a lot and speeds up my work a much.</p></b>

-> [!NOTE]
-> <p align="justify">🚧 This documentation is still under construction.
-The documentation
-> will developed up to the point the application works as expected.
-The last version of
-> the application needs also some fine-tuning after publishing here.</p>

 ## Preface

 <p align="justify">The <i>Lazy Image Upscaler</i> is a web user interface for the